The Neural Testbed: Evaluating Joint Predictions: Abstract

 \section{Abstract}

-Posterior predictive distributions quantify uncertainties ignored by point estimates.
-This paper introduces \textit{The Neural Testbed}, which provides tools for the systematic evaluation of agents that generate such predictions.
-Crucially, these tools assess not only the quality of marginal predictions per input, but also joint predictions given many inputs.
-Joint distributions are often critical for useful uncertainty quantification, but they have been largely overlooked by the Bayesian deep learning community.
-We benchmark several approaches to uncertainty estimation using a neural-network-based data generating process.
-Our results reveal the importance of evaluation beyond marginal predictions.
-Further, they reconcile sources of confusion in the field, such as why Bayesian deep learning approaches that generate accurate marginal predictions perform poorly in sequential decision tasks, how incorporating priors can be helpful, and what roles epistemic versus aleatoric uncertainty play when evaluating performance.
-We also present experiments on real-world challenge datasets, which show a high correlation with testbed results, and that the importance of evaluating joint predictive distributions carries over to real data.
-As part of this effort, we opensource The Neural Testbed, including all implementations from this paper.
+Predictive distributions quantify uncertainties ignored by point estimates.
+This paper introduces \textit{The Neural Testbed}: an open-source benchmark for controlled and principled evaluation of agents that generate such predictions.
+Crucially, the testbed assesses agents not only on the quality of their marginal predictions per input, but also on their joint predictions across many inputs.
+We evaluate a range of agents using a simple neural network data generating process.
+Our results indicate that some popular Bayesian deep learning agents do not fare well with joint predictions, even when they can produce accurate marginal predictions.
+We also show that the quality of joint predictions drives performance in downstream decision tasks.
+We find these results are robust across choice a wide range of generative models, and highlight the practical importance of joint predictions to the community.